Willie Reed: 2014–15 season

 In July 2014, Reed joined the Indiana Pacers for the 2014 NBA Summer League.
 On September 25, 2014, he signed with the Brooklyn Nets.
 However, he was later waived by the Nets on October 23, 2014.
 He then signed with the Israeli Super League club Hapoel Eilat, but he played in just one game with the club.

 On November 21, 2014, Reed was acquired by the Grand Rapids Drive.
 On February 4, 2015, he was named to the Futures All-Star team for the 2015 NBA D-League All-Star Game.
 On February 26, he was traded to the Iowa Energy in exchange for Diante Garrett.

 On April 28, 2015, Reed signed with Metros de Santiago of the Liga Nacional de Baloncesto.
 He played 10 games for Metros between May 20 and June 15.

 2015–16 season

 On July 1, 2015, Reed joined the Miami Heat for the 2015 NBA Summer League.
 However, on July 9, he left the Heat's summer league team and signed a one-year, $500,000 contract with the Brooklyn Nets.
 On October 14, Reed suffered a torn ulnar collateral ligament in his right thumb in a preseason game against the Boston Celtics and underwent surgery to repair it, leaving him out of action for six to eight weeks.
 On December 4, Reed made his long-awaited NBA debut, recording eight points in 11 minutes against the New York Knicks.
 On January 22, 2016, he scored a season-high 12 points in a loss to the Utah Jazz.
-On April 6, he left the team for the remainder of the season due to personal reasons.
+On April 6, he left the team for the remainder of the season for personal reasons.